 The Reading List

-Another classic about royal agents is the Scarlet Pimpernel by Baroness Orczy, a book dealing with the fallout of abuses of power, although I am unconvinced it was the author’s intent.
+Another classic about royal agents is The Scarlet Pimpernel (1905) by Baroness Orczy, a book dealing with the fallout of abuses of power, although I am unconvinced it was the author’s intent.
 Still, an enjoyable tale of cloak and daggers.

 A modern, and obvious example is, of course, A Game of Thrones, with Petyr Baelish and Varys behind the throne, both outlasting at least a couple of kings.
 Other noted civil servants include of course The Mountain, The Hound, the Knights and the maesters.

 Ed Greenwood’s many tales from the court of Cormyr in the Forgotten Realms follow some ideas described above, but with less cynism, which can be a relief.
-Cormyr: A Novel is my favorite.
+Cormyr: A Novel (1996) by Ed Greenwood and Jeff Grubb is my favorite.